RSACC works to end rape and sexual violence in Darlington and County Durham by supporting and empowering women and girls.

-Isabel has worked in senior roles across the voluntary sector for 7 years managing and developing services to meet clients need.
+Isabel has worked in senior roles across the voluntary sector for 7 years managing and developing services to meet clients needs.

 We are a charity run by and for women.

-We offer free, safe support to all women over 13 who have experienced any form of sexual violence at any time in their lives.
+We offer free, safe support to anyone who has experienced any form of sexual violence at any time in their lives.

 Working to end rape and sexual violence by supporting and empowering women and girls in Darlington and County Durham.